li21rich/yam-website/README.md

  <br /> <br /> <br />

-If you choose to make a clone of this repo to make your own version and updates, you can edit in your IDE after installing, then make edits, and set up netlify with this github repo.
+If you choose to separately clone this repo and make your own repo with updates, you can edit in your IDE after installing, then make edits, and set up netlify with this github repo.
 After, run:
 ```
 cd yam-website
 npm run deploy